angelhabs/privacy-policy/index.md

 ## Data Sharing and Disclosure

 We do not sell, trade, or rent your personal information to third parties.
-This includes:
-- Your email address and name
-- Habit names we collect for analytics
-- Any other information we collect

-We use all collected information (including habit names) solely for our own internal purposes (analytics, product improvement, personalization, and marketing communications).
-We may share your information only in the following limited circumstances:
+We may share your information only in the following circumstances:

 - **Service Providers**: We use Supabase as a service provider to host our database and manage authentication.
 Supabase is contractually obligated to protect your data and may only process it for the purposes we specify.
 - **Legal Obligations**: We may disclose your information if required by law or to comply with legal obligations, court orders, or government requests.
 - **Protection of Rights**: We may share information to protect our rights, property, or safety, or that of our users or others.
 - **Business Transfers**: In connection with a merger, acquisition, or sale of assets, your information may be transferred as part of the transaction.

+We do **not** share Wealth Check-in or financial data with anyone; it never leaves your device.

 ## International Data Transfers